© Damen, 2002

 Here's how to construct tenses properly for both types of paper.

-This isn't true of the authors themselves, however.
+This isn't necessarily true of the authors themselves, however.
 Discussing Homer, not his epics, calls for the past tense, because he's dead and can't come to life the way his works can.
-So, when writing about the man, you should speak in the past tense ("Homer composed his epics spontaneously in performance"), in contrast to recapitulating the tales he told ("The theme of Achilles' anger runs throughout The Iliad.").
+So, when writing about the man, you should speak in the past tense ("Homer composed his epics spontaneously in performance"), in contrast to recapitulating the tales he told ("The theme of Achilles' anger runs throughout The Iliad.") or recording his activity as a narrator ("Homer narrates the death of Hector.").
 Thus, literary papers usually entail a balance of past-tense and present-tense verbs.

 The use of past tenses, on the other hand, makes it seem as if the speaker is more aloof and remote from what happened: "Yesterday I stood in line at a store and a man came in and robbed it."
 Because of the past tenses ("stood," "came," "robbed"), the speaker appears to care less about the past actions he's relating.
 Thus, to avoid the sense that they are neutral and unconcerned, speakers often use the present tense when relating a past action, since it lends the story a sense of being right there right then.
 After all, that's what the present tense is, by definition, "right here right now."